-NEW YORK (AP) _ A 1626 letter containing what is believed to be the only known mention of the Dutch purchase of Manhattan for $24 has been put on display at the New York Historical Society
+NEW YORK (AP) _ A 1626 letter containing what is believed to be the only surviving mention of the Dutch purchase of Manhattan _ for $24 _ went on exhibit at the New-York Historical Society on Tuesday.

 ``They (the Dutch settlers) have bought the island of Manhattes from the wildmen for the value of sixty guilders,″ it reads.
-The letter, put on display Monday, continues with a laundry list of items being sent to Amsterdam including beaver, rat, and mink skins.
+The letter continues with a laundry list of items being sent to Amsterdam including beaver, rat, and mink skins.

 ``At the time it was not a great piece of property,″ Kraft said of Manhattan. ``There were loads of mosquitoes and it was very rocky.″

 Jim Rementer, a Lenape descendant and head of the Lenape Language Project in Bartlesville, Okla., said the Indians who ``sold″ Manhattan to the Dutch did not share European notions of land ownership.